wdiazux/harvest-sheet/README.md

 ```
 # Run the Harvest script at 6:00 AM and 6:00 PM every day
-0 6,18 * * * cd /app && /app/cron_wrapper.sh >> /app/cron.log 2>> /app/cron.error.log
+0 6,18 * * * cd /app && /app/cron_wrapper.sh >> /app/logs/cron.log 2>> /app/logs/cron.error.log
 ```

 This configuration runs the script twice daily at 6:00 AM and 6:00 PM.

-All jobs use the `/app/cron_wrapper.sh` script which sets up the environment properly before executing the Python script.
-The wrapper script automatically detects and processes all users found in the environment variables.
-The jobs log their output to `/app/cron.log` and any errors to `/app/cron.error.log`.
+All jobs use the `/app/cron_wrapper.sh` script which:
+1. Sets up logging with timestamps
+2. Loads environment variables from `/app/.env`
+3. Automatically detects all user prefixes in the environment
+4. Processes each user's data with the appropriate environment variables
+5. Generates detailed logs in the `/app/logs/` directory

+The wrapper script uses Rich for enhanced terminal output and provides detailed progress information during execution.

 #### To customize the schedule:
 1. Edit `crontab.txt` before building or mounting it into the container: